SundaySky's personalised videos boost sales threefold

 One of SundaySky's flagship clients is AT&T, which has seen a reduction in inbound phone calls from its customers as well as in the length of the calls, Dicso said.
 SundaySky has expanded its services to the majority of U.S. phone companies.

-Customer loyalty programs are another focus.
+Customer loyalty programmes are another focus.
 The objective is to maintain relationships with customers that can lead to added products and services over time.

 "The videos can help reduce churn and in the case of telecom companies, increase average revenue per user," he said.